Steph's story and her journey on the road to recovery

 So, I’m Steph Kirton, born on 29th July '82.
 I had my own beauty business before becoming a pub landlady in Bromley.
 I was in that role for 7 months before, on 13th November 2024, I had a massive stroke and a full brain haemorrhage.
 I was found by my boyfriend in the flat upstairs, then rushed to the Princess Royal University Hospital.
 It was decided to transfer me to King’s College Hospital, where I was placed in an induced coma and underwent a craniotomy.
 My mum was told to expect the worst.

 When I finally woke up, I was transferred back to the PRUH in Farnborough, where I spent two months in a specialist stroke unit.
-After that, I was sent to the Ontario Rehabilitation Unit at Orpington Hospital, where I’m thriving.
-After just one month, I can already walk, aided only by a stick, and will be retiring the wheelchair in the next week.
+After that, I was sent to the Ontario Rehabilitation Unit at Orpington Hospital, where I was thriving and had amazing care and rehabilitation, after a stay of almost 1 year and lots of hard work and determination.
+I can now walk aided only by a stick and continue to rehabilitate myself at home with daily stretches and exercises

 My stroke recovery has been nothing short of amazing.
 Lee Cartwright has also been a godsend, encouraging my recovery every step of the way.
 Determination and positivity are always at the forefront of my mindset.
 This will not beat me, and I am determined to get my life back on track, albeit in a slightly different way.